aitorvv/SFNI_Spanish_Forest_National_Inventory-ready_to_use/data/README.md

 :warning: Due to file size restrictions, the data was not uploaded to GitHub.
 However, you can access it through this  [OneDrive link](https://uvaes-my.sharepoint.com/:f:/g/personal/aitor_vazquez_veloso_uva_es/Ei3JqKe7Tq9HpVbsKZphyr4BxupYpg77xKpL-LPFijjYcQ?e=f4qWdD).
 If the link is not working, please let us know.

-:computer: :brain: :floppy_disk: Check [here](../scripts/README.md) to see how the data was processed.
+:computer: :brain: :floppy_disk: Check [here](../scripts/README.md) to see how the data was processed

 :books: :floppy_disk: Data documentation is available [here](../output/metadata/SFNI_metadata_avv.md)